jacobemcken/jacobemcken.github.io/_posts/2007-08-13-helpdesk-from-medieval-times-users-are-still-stupid.markdown

 categories:
 - Other
 tags: []
-comments: []
+comments: false
 ---
-<p>I was cleaning my (computer) desktop and found this video about a helpdesk from medieval times ( sadly it is in Norwegian :( ).<br />
+I was cleaning my (computer) desktop and found this video about a helpdesk from medieval times ( sadly it is in Norwegian :( ).
 I had saved it on purpose because I though it was so funny.
-Now I found it on YouTube... deleted :P</p>
+Now I found it on YouTube... deleted :P